shrinerb/shrine/README.md

 ### Resumable direct upload

 If your app is accepting large uploads, you can make the uploads **resumable**.
-This can significantly improve experience for users on a slow and/or flaky internet connection.
+This can significantly improve experience for users on slow and flaky internet connections.

 #### Uppy S3 Multipart